 speaker

 Conference Call Operator

-Good morning and welcome to Logan Ridge Finance Corporation's first quarter ended March 31, 2025 earnings conference call.
+Good morning and welcome to Logan Ridge Finance Corporation's first quarter-ended March 31, 2025 earnings conference call.
 An earnings press release was distributed yesterday, May 8, 2025 after the close of the market.
-A copy of the release along with a supplemental earnings presentation is available on the company's website at .loganrichfinance.com in the investor resources section and should be reviewed in conjunction with the company's Form 10Q filed with the SEC.
+A copy of the release along with a supplemental earnings presentation is available on the company's website at www.loginridgefinance.com in the Investor Resources section and should be reviewed in conjunction with the company's Form 10-Q filed with the SEC.
 As a reminder, this conference call is being recorded for replay purposes.
 And please note that today's conference call may contain forward-looking statements which are not guarantees of future performance or results and involve a number of risks and uncertainties.
-Hacks or results may differ materially from those in the forward-looking statements as a result of numbers of factors, including those described in the company's filings with the SEC.
-Speaking on today's call will be Ted Goldthorpe, Chief Executive Officer, President and Director of Logan Ridge Finance Corporation, Brandon Satoran, Chief Financial Officer, and Patrick Schaeffer, Chief Investment Officer.
-With that, I would now like to turn the call over to Ted Goldthorpe, Chief Executive Officer of Logan Ridge Finance Corporation.
+Actual results may differ materially from those in the forward-looking statements as a result of numbers of factors, including those describing the company's filings with the SAC.
+Speaking on today's call will be Ted Goldthorpe, Chief Executive Officer President and Director of Logan Ridge Finance Corporation, Brandon Satoran, Chief Financial Officer, and Patrick Schaefer, Chief Investment Officer.
+With that, I would like to turn the call over to Ted Goldthorpe, Chief Executive Officer of Logan Ridge Finance Corporation.
 Please go ahead, Ted.

+speaker